huazzers/desma126/docs/how-to-submit.md

 I personally use and recommend [ScreenToGif](https://www.screentogif.com/), which is a good tool for quickly making a gif.
 Photoshop, Premiere, AfterEffects, or other video editors can also export gifs.
 You may also find the following free tools helpful:

+- [Gifski](https://gif.ski/) is a high-quality gif encoder available for Windows and macOS.
 - [EzGif.com](https://ezgif.com/) is an online GIF maker, editor, and compressor.
 Great for reducing the file size of GIFs.
 - [LICEcap](https://www.cockos.com/licecap/) is a badly-named free OSX app which can capture an area of your screen and save it directly to an animated GIF.
 - [Online-convert.com](https://www.online-convert.com/) offers a browser tool for converting videos into GIFs.